abbygoyal/JavaScript_programing_questions/README.md

 # Numbers

 ## Q1.
-Write a Java Program to find GCD of two given numbers.
+Write a JavaScript Program to find GCD of two given numbers.

 ```js
 /*